dfelinto/blender-manual/manual/physics/soft_body/collisions.rst

 If the collision you have set up is not behaving properly, you can try the following:

-.. admonition:: The best way
+.. tip:: The best way
-   :class: nicetip

    Add :guilabel:`Loop Cuts` to your Soft Body object in strategic areas that you know are most likely to be involved in a collision.